Sanhe Junior High School metro station

-The Taipei Metro Sanhe Junior High School station is a station on the Luzhou Line located in Sanchong District, New Taipei, Taiwan.
+The Taipei Metro Sanhe Junior High School station is a station on the Zhonghe–Xinlu line located in Sanchong District, New Taipei, Taiwan.
 The station is opened for service on 3 November 2010.

 Station overview

 This two-level, underground station has an island platform and is located at the intersection of Sanhe Rd., Sec.
 4 and Ziqiang Rd.
 The station opened for service in November 2010 with the opening of the Luzhou Branch Line.

 Construction

 Excavation depth for this station is 18.5 meters.
 It is 213.7 meters in length and 18.5 meters wide.
 It has two entrances, one emergency exit, one accessibility elevator, and two vent shafts.

 Station Design

 The theme for the station is "Standing on One Leg on a Sandbank", as part of a common theme of egrets for the Luzhou Line.